Fountain Green in Sanpete County, Utah — The American Mountains (Southwest)

 Erected 1992 by Uinta Springs Camp, Daughters of Utah Pioneers.

 Other nearby markers.
 At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
-Fountain Green (a few steps from this marker); Uinta Springs Settlement (approx. 0.3 miles away); Salt Creek Canyon Massacre (approx. 6˝ miles away); ZCMI Building (approx. 7.6 miles away); Moroni Fort and Bastion (approx. 7.6 miles away); Fairview Pioneer Cemetery (approx. 9.7 miles away); Settlement of Fairview (was approx. 10.4 miles away but has been reported missing. ); Mill Stones (approx. 10.4 miles away).
+Fountain Green (a few steps from this marker); Uinta Springs Settlement (approx. 0.3 miles away); Salt Creek Canyon Massacre (approx. 6˝ miles away); ZCMI Building (approx. 7.6 miles away); Moroni Fort and Bastion (approx. 7.6 miles away); First Coal Mine in Utah (approx. 9.7 miles away); Fairview Pioneer Cemetery (approx. 9.7 miles away); Mill Stones (approx. 10.4 miles away).
 Touch for a list and map of all markers in Fountain Green.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on July 8, 2014, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 289 times since then.
+It was originally submitted on July 8, 2014, by Bill Kirchner of Tucson, Arizona.
+This page has been viewed 338 times since then and 23 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on July 8, 2014, by Bill Kirchner of Tucson, Arizona. • Al Wolf was the editor who published this page.